scottishgovernment/tradingnation.mygov.scot/pages/country-profiles/spain.md

 ## Help with exporting in Spain
 ### Scottish Development International offices

-Scottish Development International have an offices in [Barcelona](https://www.sdi.co.uk/about-sdi/global-offices/europe-middle-east-and-africa/spain-barcelona) and [Madrid](https://www.sdi.co.uk/about-sdi/global-offices/europe-middle-east-and-africa/spain-madrid).
+Scottish Development International have an office in [Barcelona](https://www.sdi.co.uk/about-sdi/global-offices/europe-middle-east-and-africa/spain-barcelona) and [Madrid](https://www.sdi.co.uk/about-sdi/global-offices/europe-middle-east-and-africa/spain-madrid).
 They have 2 members of staff focussed on:

 * industries that produce consumer goods
 * science and technology